 On September 17, 1778, the newly formed United States Continental Congress dispatched a treaty commission to the confluence of the Monongahela and Allegheny rivers to negotiate America’s first treaty of peace with an American Indian tribe.
 Three leaders—named in the treaty as "Capt.
 White Eyes, Capt.
 John Kill Buck, Junior, and Capt.
 Pipe, Deputies and Chief Men of the Delaware Nation"—represented the Lenape (Delaware) people.
 During colonial times, Lenape communities had been compelled to move west from their historic home along the Delaware and lower Hudson River watersheds to lands between modern-day Pittsburgh and Detroit.
-General Andrew Thomas and his brother Lewis served as commissioners on behalf of the United States.
+General Andrew Lewis and his brother Thomas served as commissioners on behalf of the United States.
 Eleven other Americans witnessed what would become known as the Treaty of Fort Pitt.

 On Thursday, May 10, 2018, three current Delaware tribal leaders brought delegations to Washington, D.C., to witness the unveiling of the treaty their ancestors made as it was installed in the exhibition Nation to Nation: Treaties Between the United States and American Indian Nations at the National Museum of the American Indian.
 The three tribal leaders are President Deborah Dotson, Delaware Nation (Anadarko, Oklahoma); Chief Chester “Chet’ Brooks, Delaware Tribe of Indians (Bartlesville, Oklahoma); and Chief Denise Stonefish, Delaware Nation at Moraviantown (Thamesville, Ontario, Canada).